dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 There is no "bank account" in the first place, and there's no "balance" either.
 There's also no "bitcoins" and there's no identity associated with transactions.
-There's inputs and outputs, and some of the outputs are unspent.
+There are inputs and outputs, and some of the outputs are unspent.
 We call these unspent outputs—surprise, surprise—unspent transaction outputs, or [UTXOs].
 Conceptually, if bitcoin would be a physical thing like gold is, you could think of them as lumps of material (or "coins") of various sizes.[^fn-bitcoinium] All